ywc150148/learngit/readme.txt

 Edit on dev branch.
 Git is a distributed version control system.
-Git is free distrbuted under the GPL.
+Git is a free distrbuted under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
 My stupid boss still prefers SVN.
 Creating a new branch is quick.
 Creating a new branch is quick and simple.